freenandes/topo-da-mente/content/music/jonnine-standish.md

 ---
 ## Super Natural

-I appreciate that it feels somehow like a continuation of HTRK.
-The voice is more cheery, though, with an underlying need to detach from that inheritance.
+I appreciate that it feels somehow like a continuation of HTRK, since I enjoy that band.
+The voice is more cheery here, though, with an underlying need to detach from that HTRK inheritance.

-A very nice album that is calm and useful for dusk time.
+A nice album that is calm and useful for dusk time.

 [Discogs](https://www.discogs.com/master/1655025-Jonnine-Super-Natural)